 Here is a close up of the classic Santa Barbara Spanish-style roof detailing.

-Other ideas and suggestions I proposed in my sketches for this Spanish home design included: recessed (backset) windows in key locations.
+Other ideas and suggestions proposed in my sketches were: recessed (backset) windows in key locations.
 Learn more about Spanish Windows.